LLNL/shroud/docs/reference.rst

   declarations such as some helper functions or types.
   Only effective at the top level.

+  Each Fortran interface will be encluded in its own ``interface`` block.
+  This is to provide the interface context when code is added to the documentation.

 return_scalar_pointer
   Determines how to treat a function which returns a pointer to a scalar (it does not have the *dimension* attribute).